ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v35.md

 The allocation of distributed switches for vCenter Server with NSX-V instances is changed in this release.
 This behavior varies if you have existing instances and clusters.
 Review the following considerations for switch creation when you create a new cluster:

-* If there is one or more existing cluster in the same pod using distributed switches named ``SDDC-DSwitch-Private`` and ``SDDC-DSwitch-Public``, your new cluster uses the same switches as the existing cluster.
+* If there are one or more existing clusters in the same pod that uses distributed switches named ``SDDC-DSwitch-Private`` and ``SDDC-DSwitch-Public``, your new cluster uses the same switches as the existing cluster.
-* If there is one or more existing cluster in the same pod using distributed switches that have been named using the same name as the pod (rather than named using the same name as the cluster), your new cluster uses the same switches as the existing cluster.
+* If there are one or more existing clusters in the same pod that uses distributed switches that have been named by using the same name as the pod (rather than named by using the same name as the cluster), your new cluster uses the same switches as the existing cluster.
-* If there are no existing clusters in the same pod, or all clusters in that pod have distributed switches that have been named using the same name as the cluster rather than the pod, then your new cluster is configured with the new switch whose name is based only on the pod.
+* If there are no existing clusters in the same pod, or all clusters in that pod have distributed switches that have been named by using the same name as the cluster rather than the pod, then your new cluster is configured with the new switch whose name is based only on the pod.

 For vCenter Server with NSX-T instances, clusters in the same pod reuse NSX-T segments and ESXi TEP IP pools.
 New clusters in new pods create new segments and IP pools.